shreytheshreyas/tp/docs/UserGuide.md

 ### **Task Commands**
 ### Adding a task: `task`
-Adds a new task to task list.
+Adds a new task to the task list.

 Format: `task n/TASK_NAME`